 Configuring "Turbo Ring" and "Turbo Ring V2"

-Use the Communication Redundancy page to select Turbo Ring, Turbo Ring V2, or Turbo Chain.
-Note that configuration pages for these three protocols are different.
+Use the scrollbar at the top of the Redundancy Protocol page to select Turbo Ring, Turbo Ring V2, Turbo Chain, RSTP, or MSTP.
+Note that the configuration pages for these five protocols are different.